Wally Lamb: Teaching

 For 25 years, Lamb taught English and writing at the Norwich Free Academy, a regional high school that was his alma mater.
 In his last years at the school, Lamb designed and implemented the school's Writing Center, where he instructed students in writing across the disciplines.
 As a result of his work for this program, he was chosen the Norwich Free Academy's first Teacher of the Year and later was named a finalist for the honor of Connecticut Teacher of the Year (1989).
-From 1997 to 1999, Lamb was an Associate Professor in the English Department at the University of Connecticut.
+From 1997 to 1999, Lamb was an associate professor in the English Department at the University of Connecticut.
 As the school's Director of Creative Writing, he originated a student-staffed literary and arts magazine, The Long River Review.

 Prison work

-From 1999 to 2019, Lamb facilitated a writing program for incarcerated women at the York Correctional Institute, Connecticut's only women's prison in Niantic, Connecticut.
+From 1999 to 2019, Lamb facilitated a writing program for incarcerated women at the York Correctional Institute, Connecticut's only women's prison, in Niantic.
 Lamb's writing program at York Prison produced two collections of his inmate students' autobiographical writing, Couldn't Keep It to Myself: Testimonies from Our Imprisoned Sisters and I'll Fly Away: Further Testimonies from the Women of York Prison, both of which Lamb edited.
 A third collection, titled You Don't Know Me: Incarcerated Women Voice Their Truths, was slated for publication in October 2019 but never released.

 The publication of the first book became a source of controversy and media attention when, a week before its release, the State of Connecticut unexpectedly sued its incarcerated contributors—not for the six thousand dollars each writer would collect after her release from prison but for the entire cost of her incarceration, calculated at $117 per day times the number of days in her prison sentence.
 When one of the writers won a PEN/Newman's Own First Amendment Award, given to a writer whose freedom of speech is under attack, the prison destroyed the women's writing and moved to close down Lamb's program.
 These actions caught the interest of the television show 60 Minutes, and shortly before the show aired an episode about the controversy, the State of Connecticut settled the lawsuit and reinstated the program.